cocolabhub/brainpipe/docs/feature.rst

 =================

-.. todo:: Missing methods in PAC // PLV // Entropy
+.. todo:: Missing methods in PLV // Entropy

 Here's the list of implemented features: